safedep-hiring/swe-fe-internal-problem-1/README.md

 ### Instructions

-1. Create a public Figma design of the visualization of insights data for an OSS package
+1. Create a public GitHub repository
-2. Create a public GitHub repository with your frontend implementation (code)
+2. Create an issue in your GitHub repository with the title `Design Wireframe`
+3. Add the code implementing your solution to the repository
-3. Share the Figma design link and GitHub repository link with `jobs@safedep.io` to setup interview
+4. Share the repository URL with `jobs@safedep.io` in any pre-existing email thread

 ## Questions?

 Send email to `job@safedep.io`

+## Troubleshooting

+For any issue with [SafeDep API](https://docs.safedep.io/guides/insights-api-using-typescript), please reach out to `jobs@safedep.io` with the subject `[SafeDep API Issue]`.